 The Graduate School awards a small number of non-teaching Research Assistantships to applicants recommended annually by departments.
-Responsibility for making nominations is assigned by the Graduate School to the Graduate Coordinators; in the Department of English, the Graduate Committee assists the Graduate Coordinator in the nomination process.
-Normally, the Graduate Committee will give consideration to all new applicants for admission when preparing departmental nominations for Research Assistantships, provided the application folder is complete by the Departmental Admissions Deadline (typically December 1).
+Responsibility for making nominations is assigned by the Graduate School to the The Director of Graduate Studies; in the Department of English, the Graduate Committee assists the Director of Graduate Studies in the nomination process.
+The Graduate Committee will give consideration to all new applicants for admission when preparing departmental nominations for Research Assistantships, provided the application folder is complete by the Departmental Admissions Deadline (typically December 1).
 Nomination by a department does not assure selection.
+Research Assistant assignment is contingent on faculty review of student performance.

-Students awarded Research Assistantships are assigned by the Graduate Coordinator to members of the faculty who request help on a research project.
+Students awarded Research Assistantships are assigned by the Director of Graduate Studies to members of the faculty who request help on a research project.
 The work-load for a Research Assistant shall not exceed 16 hours per week.
 Normally, appointments are for the academic year, beginning in August and ending in May.

-Rearch Assistants must observe registration rules similar to those that govern teaching assistants.
+Research Assistants must observe registration rules similar to those that govern teaching assistants.
 In order to receive assistantship support, the student must register for 12 hours in each semester that she or he receives University funds (9 hours during the summer term).
 Registration must be complete by the end of Late Registration, before the beginning of the Drop-Add Period, and the student must authorize the payroll deduction of any fees.